Funeral Poems

 She is Gone

-David Harkins' short funeral poem is perfect for a mother, and was actually read at the funeral of the Queen Mother
+David Harkins' short funeral poem is especially associated with saying goodbye to a mum because it was read at the funeral of the Queen Mother.

 You can shed tears that she is gone